 Design and development outputs must be in a form suitable for verification related to input elements and must be approved before acceptance.
 They can be in the form of a drawing, engineering documentation, plans, etc. The organization also needs to define design and development review activities.
 The purpose of these activities is to determine whether the design and development process goes in the intended direction.
-The review can be done in appropriate phases or at the end of the project.
-The review identifies problems during design and development and suggests actions to resolve them; it can include other interested parties.
-The design and development review must be documented.
+The review must be done in appropriate phases and at the end of the project.
+The review identifies problems during design and development and suggests actions to resolve them.
+It can include other interested parties.
+The design and development review must be recorded.
 Also, the company needs to identify, review, and control changes during the design and development of products and services.
-Documented information should be kept regarding the changes, results of reviews, authorization of the change, and actions taken to prevent adverse effects.
+A record should be kept regarding the changes, results of reviews, authorization of the change, and actions taken to prevent adverse effects.

 8.4 Control of externally provided processes, products, and services.